 Traumatic Brain Injuries: What Are They and Who Is Liable?

 Brain injuries cause untold harm to millions of Americans each year.
-From difficulty with concentration to headaches and dizziness, these traumatic injuries often have long-lasting implications for those affected.
-Traumatic brain injuries: what are they and who is liable?
+From difficulty with concentration to headaches and dizziness, these traumatic brain injuries often have long-lasting implications for those affected.
+Traumatic brain injury: what is it and who is liable?

 What is a Traumatic Brain Injury?